30%

 How does the Tax Rebate System Work for Film Productions in Hungary?

-Ever since 2004, Hungary has a leading role in Europe regarding the support of international productions by creating a uniquely simple tax rebate system.
-Although other countries also had tax rebate systems, the Hungarian government legalised one unparalleled in simplicity and with a high rate of 20%.
-Over the years European countries such as Ireland, Belgium and the United Kingdom have followed this model, leading to Hungary to raise its rate to 25% and then in 2018 to 30% for productions.
-The tax rebate can be maximized if at least 80% of a production’s budget is spent in Hungary.
+Since 2004, Hungary has played a leading role in Europe in supporting international productions through its uniquely straightforward tax rebate system.
+While other countries had similar incentives, the Hungarian government introduced one that was unparalleled in its simplicity, originally offering a generous 20% rebate.
+Over the years, as countries like Ireland, Belgium, and the United Kingdom adopted similar models, Hungary increased its rebate rate—first to 25% and then to 30% in 2018.
+Productions can maximize this benefit if at least 80% of their budget is spent in Hungary.

-Ever since 2004, Hungary has a leading role in Europe regarding the support of international productions by creating a uniquely simple tax rebate system.
-Although other countries also had tax rebate systems, the Hungarian government legalised one unparalleled in simplicity and with a high rate of 20%.
-Over the years European countries such as Ireland, Belgium and the United Kingdom have followed this model, leading to Hungary to raise its rate to 25% and then in 2018 to 30% for productions.
-The tax rebate can be maximized if at least 80% of a production’s budget is spent in Hungary.
+Since 2004, Hungary has played a leading role in Europe in supporting international productions through its uniquely straightforward tax rebate system.
+While other countries had similar incentives, the Hungarian government introduced one that was unparalleled in its simplicity, originally offering a generous 20% rebate.
+Over the years, as countries like Ireland, Belgium, and the United Kingdom adopted similar models, Hungary increased its rebate rate—first to 25% and then to 30% in 2018.
+Productions can maximize this benefit if at least 80% of their budget is spent in Hungary.

 Advantages Recognised by the Government

-The Hungarian Parliament not only passed the film law defining the tax rebate system but acknowledged the wider and more complex benefits of a flourishing film industry.
-The generous 30% is provided thanks to their belief that film productions have a wider spanning positive effect of the country’s GDP and due to the legal administration needed to gain the rebate, unreported employment also minimised.
-Luckily for international productions, Hungary’s low rates are not rising due to its popularity, but on the contrary, are actually getting even cheaper due to the inflation of the forint compared to the US dollar or the euro.
+The Hungarian Parliament not only passed the film law defining the tax rebate system but also recognized the broader economic benefits of a thriving film industry.
+The generous 30% rebate reflects the government's belief that film productions have a significant positive impact on the country's GDP.
+Additionally, due to the legal administration required to access the rebate, unreported employment has been minimized.
+Fortunately for international productions, Hungary’s affordability is not diminishing due to its popularity; on the contrary, costs are actually decreasing due to the depreciation of the forint against the US dollar and the euro.

-Thanks to the late Andy Vajna, the Hungarian film industry and legislation was rethought to fit the simpler American model, regarding the process of gaining location permits for example.
-To ensure a budget that is stable and can be quickly mobilized for the payment of the tax rebates, a central deposit account was created in collaboration with the Hungarian Film Fund and the National Tax Administration.
-Decades of experience was needed to be able to develop such a stable and reliable system, which is especially important due to a large number of productions and support given since Hungary spends the highest percentage of its GDP on the film industry in Europe.
+Thanks to the late Andy Vajna, Hungary’s film industry and legislation were restructured to align with the simpler American model, particularly regarding processes like obtaining location permits.
+To ensure a stable and quickly accessible budget for tax rebate payments, a central deposit account was established in collaboration with the Hungarian Film Fund and the National Tax Administration.
+Developing such a reliable system required decades of experience—especially given the high volume of productions and the extensive support provided, as Hungary allocates the highest percentage of its GDP to the film industry in Europe.

 In an International Context

-By 2020, all of the European Union’s countries have tax rebate systems, all of which support feature films and TV productions with varying rates and caps.
-Denmark is the only exception, which does not have a tax rebate system.
-Commercials and music videos are not supported.
-The support of other production types vary by country.
-Each of the countries’ applicants have to face a cultural test, which evaluates whether the production is worthy of state support.
-The most important criteria is for it not to be pornographic or extremely violent.
-Furthermore, it is important to feature European and preferably the specific country’s culture in a favourable and respectable light.
+By 2020, all European Union countries had introduced tax rebate systems to support feature films and TV productions, each with varying rates and caps.
+The only exception is Denmark, which does not have a tax rebate system.
+Commercials and music videos are generally not eligible for support, while the inclusion of other production types varies by country.
+Applicants in each country must pass a cultural test to determine whether their project qualifies for state support.
+The most essential criteria are that the production must not be pornographic or excessively violent.
+Additionally, it should present European culture—and ideally the host country's culture—in a positive and respectful manner.

 Eligible Production Types in the EU